-2. Principles
+Principles

-We believe:
+We believe that:

-- that all students have the right to quality instruction and support that will enable them to become successful learners. - that all students have the right to learn in common learning environment alongside their peers. - That all students benefit when the principles of inclusive teaching practice are embedded within a school. - that every teacher is a teacher of every student; including those with Special Educational Needs (SEND), English Language Learners (ELL) and those who are More Able, Gifted and have exceptional Talents (MAGT) - that inclusive teaching approaches can reduce the barriers that some students experience to the benefit of all.
+- All students have the right to quality instruction and support that will enable them to become successful learners. - All students have the right to learn in an environment alongside their peers. - All students benefit when the principles of inclusive teaching practice are embedded within a school. - Every teacher is a teacher of every student; including Students of Determination (SD), English Language Learners (ELL) and those who are More Able, Gifted and have exceptional Talents (MAGT). - Inclusive teaching approaches can reduce the barriers that some students experience to the benefit of all.

-We aim to ensure;
+We aim to ensure that:

-- that all students have access to high quality inclusive teaching and the necessary support to enable them to become successful learners. - that there is early and accurate identification of additional needs to ensure that the correct support is in place for students experiencing barriers to learning. - that students have access to high quality intervention programs when it is identified that they have needs that require provision that is additional to or different from their peers - that all students have the opportunity to learn in common learning environment alongside their peers. - that systems are in place to enable all stakeholders to work in partnership and collaborate effectively. - that teachers and paraprofessionals working with the students receive the ongoing professional development and support needed in order to develop the knowledge, skills and confidence required to meet the needs of all of their students.
+- All students have access to high quality inclusive teaching and the necessary support to enable them to become successful learners. - There is early and accurate identification of additional needs to ensure that the correct support is in place for students experiencing barriers to learning. - Students have access to high quality intervention programs when it is identified that they have needs that require provision that is additional to or different from their peers. - All students have the opportunity to learn in an environment alongside their peers. - Systems are in place to enable all stakeholders to work in partnership and collaborate effectively.

+• Teachers and paraprofessionals working with the students receive the ongoing professional development and support needed in order to develop the knowledge, skills and confidence required to meet the needs of all of their students.

-3. Provision
+Provision

-i.
 Definition